ckontos82/ckontos82/README.md

-# Hello, I'm Charalampos Kontos 👋
+#Charalampos Kontos

-I'm a Mathematics BSc holder, currently pursuing a MSc in Information Systems at the Hellenic Open University and enhancing my coding skills through a bootcamp called "Coding Factory" provided by AUEB.
+Mathematics BSc holder, currently pursuing a MSc in Information Systems at the Hellenic Open University and enhancing my coding skills through a bootcamp called "Coding Factory" provided by AUEB.

 ## 🎓 Education